 4. Select a blog design and layout

 So let’s get started.
-Just follow these four easy steps and you will have your own respiratory therapy blog up and running in no time.
+Just follow these four easy steps and you will have your own respiratory therapy blog up and

 Step 1 – Pick out a name for your blog